 Please visit these pages to view more information about SNMMI and the SNMMI-TS.

 Program Directors Help Your Students Join SNMMI For Free

 Encourage your students to access their free SNMMI-TS membership.
 They can join online in a simple step-by-step process at www.snmmi.org/join.
-Remember their membership will not be activated until you sign their program director certification form.

 Your SNMMI-TS Membership Card will be emailed to you after your membership application has been processed.
 Please retain this card for future use.
 Your membership ID number and effective membership dates can be located on the card.